Breaking Down Updates on Construction from the 2025 Legislative Session

 ACT No. 239

-Summary: Act 239 became effective as of effective August 1, 2025 and mandates that municipalities and parishes must issue permits and conduct inspections for roof construction and reroofing projects in accordance with the Louisiana State Uniform Construction Code Council's adopted versions of the International Building Code and the International Residential Code.
+Summary: Act 239 became effective as of August 1, 2025 and mandates that municipalities and parishes must issue permits and conduct inspections for roof construction and reroofing projects in accordance with the Louisiana State Uniform Construction Code Council's adopted versions of the International Building Code and the International Residential Code.
 The act applies to all buildings, not just one- and two-family dwellings, and requires compliance with Chapter 15 of the IBC for most structures and Chapters 8 and 9 of the IRC for one- and two-family dwellings.

 Details: This proposed act would add to La.
 R.S.
 40:1730.23 and require any Louisiana municipality or parish that issues construction permits to also issue permits for and conduct inspections of all roof construction and reroofing projects.
 For all buildings other than one- and two-family dwellings, the permit issuing authority must comply with Chapter 15 of the International Building Code.
 For one- and two-family dwellings, it must comply with Chapters 8 and 9 of the International Residential Code.
 Note: Chapters 8, 9, and 15 of the International Residential Code are adopted and promulgated by the La State Uniform Construction Code Council.